oarkflow/licensing/docs/sqlite_migration.md

 COMMIT;
 ```

+> The insert statement copies the legacy `max_activations` values into the new `max_devices` column so existing license quotas remain unchanged.

 > **Important:** Because the legacy schema stored delegated activations by username, you cannot automatically infer the new `subject_client_id` / `provider_client_id` pair.
 The script above clears `license_authorized_users`.
 After migration, recreate delegated identities by reactivating those devices or calling the admin API to attach them explicitly.